Multi-Head RAG: Solving Multi-Aspect Problems with LLMs: Introduction

-In this work, we propose \nameS (\nameA): a scheme that addresses the above problem.
-Common practice in modern RAG designs is the use of embeddings based on \textit{last-layer decoder block activations}. \textbf{Our key idea} is to use instead the activations of the \textit{multi-head attention part of the decoder block} as embeddings.
-The Transformer architecture can be seen as a pipeline with many (e.g., 96 for GPT-3~\cite{chu2024history}) blocks, where a single block consists of an attention module and a feed-forward module.
-Each individual attention module is \textit{multi-headed}: it consists of multiple parts called heads that learn different sets of weight matrices; see Figure~\ref{fig:embedding-model} for an overview.
-It is conjectured that these different heads could capture different aspects of the processed data.
-We use this as a driving design feature that facilitates capturing the potential multi-aspectuality of the data without increasing space requirements compared to standard RAG (\textbf{contribution~1}).
+In this work, we propose \nameS\ (\nameA): a scheme that addresses the above problem (\textbf{contribution~1}).
+Common practice in many modern RAG designs is to use embeddings derived from \textit{last-layer decoder block activations} of a decoder-based \textit{embedding LLM} (a language model specifically fine-tuned to provide high-quality embeddings).
+Examples of such embedding models are \texttt{SFR-Embedding-Mistral} and \texttt{E5-Mistral-7B}. {Our key idea} is to extend this design by incorporating activations from the \textit{multi-head attention (MHA) modules of decoder blocks} as embedding sources (see Figure~\ref{fig:embedding-model}).
+This enables the representation of multiple distinct aspects of the input text.
+Specifically, a Transformer consists of a stack of blocks (e.g., 96 in GPT-3~\citep{chu2024history}), each containing an MHA module with multiple \textit{heads} that are trained with separate parameter sets.
+Through a survey of literature on Transformer design and interpretability, we find empirical and theoretical support for the conjecture that \textit{different heads specialize in different aspects of the input}.
+This enables efficient \textit{multi-aspect embeddings} without increasing space or compute costs compared to standard RAG, and without requiring \textit{any} additional fine-tuning or architectural modifications to the base model.

-Such \textit{multi-aspect embeddings} are then directly used for both data items and query representation.
-Considering multi-aspectuality explicitly comes with challenges.
-For example, how to assess the effectiveness of a RAG solution in retrieving data that indeed does cover multiple aspects of a given domain.
-For this, we establish an evaluation methodology as well as a full data construction and query processing pipeline that implements the multi-aspect embedding idea (\textbf{contribution~2}).
-Our datasets facilitate broad evaluation by considering both fully-automatically generated, synthetic data and analyzing specific industry use cases that show the benefits of \nameAS (\textbf{contribution~3}).
-Our evaluation illustrates the benefits in the relevance of retrieved documents, for example 20\% over a modern RAG baseline for fetching multi-aspect Wikipedia articles (\textbf{contribution~4}).
-We also show how \nameAS and its benchmarking principles can be seamlessly integrated with both existing RAG solutions and benchmarking frameworks such as RAGAS (\textbf{contribution~5}). \nameA's code is publicly available\footnote{\url{https://github.com/spcl/MRAG}}.